Locate your workout

 Swipe left on an activity to delete.
 There is no recovery after deletion, even if the data is still on your watch.

-Tap on “< 2019” on the top left corner to view the monthly summary.
-Tap on a month to show the workouts completed within that month.
+Tap on the year in the top left corner to view your workout stats by month.
+Tap on a specific month to show the workouts completed within that month.

-Tap on the data graphs to expand and view in widescreen.
+You can tap on the data graphs (pace, heart rate, etc.) to expand and view each graph in widescreen.
 Select the metrics you want to overlay from the top.
 Tap and hold your finger on the graph to display the readings for each selected metric at the specific workout time.
 A vertical dotted line on the graph indicates a pause during the workout.

 Heart Rate Zone